stanford-rc/globus-example-flow/README.md

 To support multiple executions of the pipeline, `run.sh` will generate a random number that will be used in all of the SLURM job names and in all directory names.
 After completing initial validation, `run.sh` will tell you the random number, and the paths used for temporary data storage.
+A directory will also be created on the results-storage endpoint, to keep the results from this run separate from other runs.

 # Parameters and Customization